 5. Stay sane in the city

-It doesn’t matter whether you’re heading to Cape Town (the most congested city in South Africa), Durban or Port Elizabeth, not everyone is on holiday, and there’s still such a thing as rush hour.
+It doesn’t matter whether you’re heading to Cape Town (the most congested city in South Africa), Durban or Gqeberha, not everyone is on holiday, and there’s still such a thing as rush hour.
 Try and plan ahead to avoid morning and afternoon peak traffic and stay sane in the city.

 Here are the most popular national roads during the festive season: